-The course is designed to empower children and their families with proper knowledge about routine dental health maintenance, oral disease prevention, good dietary choices and careers in dentistry by training dentists, dental hygienists, dental assistants and dental professional students to present the Lessons in a Lunch Box program.
+The course is designed to empower children and their families with proper knowledge about routine dental health maintenance, oral disease prevention, good dietary choices, and careers in dentistry by training student and practicing dentists, student and practicing dental hygienists, other health professional volunteers and educators to deliver the Lessons in a Lunch Box program.

-Oral health professionals and students will be asked to complete this CE course assignment prior to participating in the Lessons in a Lunch Box program at a registered elementary school.
+All health professionals are required to complete this CE course assignment, and all volunteers are encouraged to do so prior to participating in the Lessons in a Lunch Box program at a registered elementary school.

 Your session is about to expire.
 Do you want to continue logged in?